lucasgautheron/lucasgautheron.github.io/_pages/about.md

 Current projects
 ================

-Social dilemmas in science (PhD, IZWT, Wuppertal)
+Social dilemmas in science
 -------------------------------------------------------------------------------------------------

-Long story short, I am interested in challenges involved in the production and cultivation of complex knowledge, in particular those that take the form of social dilemmas (including action problems).
+As part of my doctoral project, I have explored the challenges involved in the production and cultivation of complex knowledge, in particular those that take the form of social dilemmas (including action problems).
 These challenges include:

  - **Challenges related to coordination**.
 Specialization entails that different scientific communities hold distinct bodies of knowledge with little overlap.
 How can they understand each other and exchange knowledge?
 How can they sustain cooperation as they develop their own, sometimes orthogonal goals?
 My <a href="https://direct.mit.edu/qss/article/doi/10.1162/qss_a_00262/117340/How-research-programs-come-apart-the-example-of">first paper</a> in the context my PhD addresses this particular issue.
  - **Challenges related to adaptation**.
 Complex knowledge can be difficult to adjust and re-purpose as circumstances change.
 How scientists navigate the balance between specialization and adaptation?
 My second PhD <a href="https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-024-00516-8">paper</a> addresses exactly this question.